 We trek from Khare to Kothe along the same trail used previously.
 After reaching Kothe, we celebrate our success by trying out local delicacies and wines.
 Overnight in Kothe.

 It is an uphill trek through lush rhododendron forests on the west side of the Hinku Valley to Thuli Kharka.
-Rhododendron is the national flower of Nepal and on our journey we get to admire beautiful hills dotted with rhododendrons.
+Rhododendron is the national flower of Nepal and on our journey, we get to admire beautiful hills dotted with rhododendrons.
 After reaching Thuli Kharka, we enjoy remarkable views of Mera North, Mera Central and South face.

 We begin today's trek by ascending to Zatrwa La Pass.
 As soon as we cross the pass, we are welcomed by the sight of the beautiful Lukla Valley which is surrounded by Cho Oyu, Kongde Peak, Numbur Himal, Kusum Khangru and other Himalayan peaks.
-From Zatrwa La Pass we walk all the way down to Chutanga and then straight forward to the Lukla village.
+From Zatrwa La Pass we walk all the way down to Chutanga and then straight to the Lukla village.
 In the evening we enjoy dinner in the Himalayas of Nepal with our crew.
 Overnight in Lukla.

 We catch an early morning flight to Kathmandu after our long mountain journey.
 After reaching Kathmandu.
 Overnight in Kathmandu.

-Back to sweet home we will drop to airport
+Back to sweet home, we will drop to airport

-Kathmandu - Lukla - Kathmandu flight may be delayed by few hours or even cancelled due to bad weather condition.
+Kathmandu - Lukla - Kathmandu flight may be delayed by few hours or even canceled due to bad weather condition.
 So, you should be prepared for such flight delays or cancellations.
 But we will do our best to avoid such conditions.
 In case of flight cancellation, we will try to get you on the flight for the next day.
-Getting early flight for the next day may not be possible during the high season so, we can arrange flight by helicopter as well but it will be extra cost.
+Getting early flight for the next day may not be possible during the high season so, we can arrange flight by helicopter as well but it will be an extra cost.
 If we have a group of 4- 5 people, we can charter a helicopter from Kathmandu – Lukla.
 It will be advisable to have extra days in Kathmandu before and after the trekking.
 We can arrange you cultural / adventure tours (such as sightseeing tours, rafting, jungle safari, with extra cost if the extra days are not used for the flight conditions to Lukla and back.

-If the flight is delayed and cancelled for several days which could disturb your onward journey, you are free to choose trekking in Annapurna, Langtang and other regions and we are Halesi Treks arrange the alternative trek.
+If the flight is delayed and canceled for several days which could disturb your onward journey, you are free to choose trekking in Annapurna, Langtang and other regions and we are Halesi Treks arrange the alternative trek.